 The internet has got it SO wrong about tofu.
 It’s a vital, low FODMAP protein source for people on plant-based diets and I am a big fan of organic, whole soy foods in the diet.
-So I asked my associate RD, Jess Pirnak, to break it down once and for all: is tofu good for you?
+So I asked my Senior Associate Registered Dietitian, Jess Pirnak, to break it down once and for all: is tofu good for you?
 And what the heck do you do with it?
+Jess did a deep dive into the current research to help you make an informed decision about cooking with tofu.
 Take it away, Jess!

 Living in today’s plant-based world, it is not surprising to discover tofu in every grocery store in North America.
 But what you might find surprising is that tofu has been around for centuries!
 Apparently, the first written record of tofu dates back to 950 A.D.
 For such a humble, versatile, ancient food why is it still such a mystery?
 According to the Economist and Forbes magazine, 2019 is the year of the vegan, so it is about time we dig deep into tofu and explore exactly what it is, how it is made and whether it is healthy or not.